 Staying connected to your family, friends and community near and far is especially important during times of crisis.
-If you’re active on Facebook, the Facebook Container extension will make it harder for the social platform to track you around the web.
+If you’re active on Facebook, the Facebook Container extension will make it harder for them to track you around the web.
 It also works on other Facebook owned sites like Instagram, Facebook messenger and Workplace.
-[Learn more about the Facebook Container extension.]

 Verify your Covid-19 news